<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=180427711427710&ev=PageView&noscript=1"/>

 Your guide to all things hemophilia.

-Navigating life with hemophilia starts with knowledge.
-We’re here to connect you with education that can help you make informed decisions, advocate for yourself, and redefine how you navigate life with hemophilia.
-Here, you’ll find information about what hemophilia is and how it’s inherited.
+The deeper your understanding of hemophilia, the better prepared you’ll be to advocate for yourself and what you want out of life.
+Sanofi resources can help.
+Get information about what hemophilia is and how it’s inherited.
 You can also learn about how a blood clot forms, see common signs and symptoms of hemophilia, and more.

 What is hemophilia?